Hello! Hi. 👋

 TL;DR

-Mark Manalaysay is a multidisplinary designer and art director.
+Mark Manalaysay is a multidisplinary designer and product designer.
 He currently works at Apple.
 Originally from Philadelphia, he graduated with a BFA in Advertising and minor in Photography from SCAD in 2012.
 He has ten years of experience working on major tech clients and previously worked on Google, Samsung and Blackberry

 I currently work at Apple as an Interactive Creative Lead at Marcom, Apple’s Global Marketing Communications group